 - We also facilitate interest rate swaps to qualified borrowers of the District Associations.
 These swaps allow qualified borrowers to manage their interest rate risk and lock in a fixed interest rate similar to a fixed rate loan.
 We manage the interest rate risk from customer swaps with the execution of offsetting interest rate swap transactions. - We may utilize commodity derivative instruments to manage mineral income volatility.
 We may purchase commodity put options to protect against a decline in oil prices, which could significantly impact our mineral income.
-As of December 31, 2021 we had put option contracts with a total notional of 688 thousand barrels of oil, which are not included in the table below.
-No put options were outstanding as of December 31, 2020 or 2019.
+We had put option contracts with a total notional of 110 thousand and 688 thousand barrels of oil as of December 31, 2022 and 2021, respectively, which are not included in the table below.
+No put options were outstanding as of December 31, 2020.